LedgerDomain/idp/rs/idp-gui/README.md

 # idp-gui

-GUI browser for Indoor Data Plumbing.
+GUI browser for Indoor Data Plumbing -- this is an early and incomplete POC with terrible engineer-designed UI/UX, so please judge it on that basis only.

 ## Notes